-Please note that until further notice this tour is only available on a group booking basis (minimum of 10 people).
-Please email firstname.lastname@example.org with your inquiry.
-We apologise for any inconvenience caused.
+Please note that this tour is currently available on a group booking basis (minimum of 10 people).
+Contact us to make an enquiry.

 6:30am Depart Dublin Abigails Hostel, Aston Quay, Dublin 2

-Return to Dublin for approximately 8:30 pm.
+Return to Dublin for approximately 8:30 pm the next day.
 Drop off is at O’Connell Bridge

 Things to Bring: